If you want to be a professional graphic designer when it comes to logotype, there are five golden guidelines you must follow.

 Rule 6: The Dreaded 'T' Word

 The sixth and last golden rule is to avoid the t-word or trends.
-When creating logos, try to avoid using trendy typefaces or your favorite fonts that might be representative of the moment.
+Avoid using trendy typefaces or favorite fonts that represent the moment when creating logos.
 Consider the hypothetical soap brand Lavender.

 Based on the brand's brief, brand message, and target market, the logotype may be effective; however, if the designer selected this font merely because it is trendy at the moment, likely, the brand will not effectively reach its target market.